PanDAWMS/panda-docs/docs/source/client/prun.rst

  prun --exec "cpptest %IN" --bexec "make" --inDS valid1.006384.PythiaH120gamgam.recon.AOD.e322_s412_r577 --rootVer recommended ...

-`prun` sends files including cpptest.cc and Makefile in the current directory to remote compute resources.
+`prun` sends files including cpptest.cc and Makefile in the current directory to remote computing resources.
-Note that a build job is generated for each compute resource if the task is split to multiple comput resources for parallel execution.
+Note that a build job is generated for each computing resource if the task is split to multiple comput resources for parallel execution.
 The build job executess the argument of ``--bexec`` to produce binary files, and then run jobs get started with those binary files. *%IN* is dynamically converted to a commma-concatenated filenames in the input data collection specified by ``--inDS``.